RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/db-controller.md

 database on the specified Redis Enterprise cluster (REC).

 Once the database is created, it is exposed with the same service mechanisms by the service rigger for the Redis Enterprise cluster.
-If the database custom resource is deleted, the database and its services is deleted from the cluster.
+If the database custom resource is deleted, the database and its services are deleted from the cluster.

 ### Create a database